Long COVID and Your Gut: When Bloating Started After Infection

 The Monash long-COVID fibre study

-Monash University, the team that built the low-FODMAP diet, is running a separate trial looking at the opposite problem: whether adding fermentable fibre can help long-COVID symptoms like fatigue and brain fog (Monash FODMAP, Dietary Fibre for Long COVID Study).
+Monash University, the team that built the low-FODMAP diet, is running a separate trial looking at the opposite problem: whether adding fermentable fibre can help long-COVID symptoms like fatigue and brain fog.

 The design: participants eat intervention foods (muffins, smoothies, porridge) containing fermentable fibre for three weeks, with stool and blood samples tracked alongside daily symptom logging.
 The hypothesis is that feeding gut bacteria specific fibres can shift the microbiome in ways that modulate immune function and reduce non-GI long-COVID symptoms.